 Q4= Calibration certificate.

-Plain English: 3051SAL Ultra, Coplanar Differential, ±250 inH2O range, HART output, Plantweb aluminum 1/2 NPT housing, direct-mount all-welded seal, 316L low-side isolator, Silicone 200 fill, Flush Flanged seal on a 3-inch Class 150 with 316L SST diaphragm and CS flange, USA FM Explosion-proof + Dust Ignition-proof + Intrinsically Safe Division 2 (K5) approval, SST mounting bracket, calibration certificate.
-That is exactly what the decoder produces, with every position citing the PDS page so the planner can verify.
+Plain English: 3051SAL Ultra, Coplanar Differential, ±250 inH2O range, HART output, Plantweb aluminum 1/2 NPT housing, direct-mount all-welded seal, 316L low-side isolator, Silicone 200 fill, Flush Flanged seal on a 3-inch Class 150 with 316L SST diaphragm and CS flange, USA FM Explosion-proof + Dust Ignition-proof + Intrinsically Safe Division 2 (K5) wording, SST mounting bracket, calibration certificate.
+That is the local decode prompt, with page citations for review; it is not order approval, certification verification, pressure-rating approval, seal selection, or installation authorization.

 When the Decoder Says "Unknown - not in source"